-- 1843 In the following some keywords are provided, which topics should be checked during an audit. - A.4.3.1 Aspects of configuration management - 1844 Basic
+In the following some keywords are provided, which topics should be checked during an audit.

-Items of the configuration list, including TOE, source code, run time libraries, design documentation, development tools (ALC_CMC.3-8). - Tracking of design documentation, source code, user guidance to different versions of the TOE. - Integration of the configuration system in the design and development process, test planning, test analysis and quality management procedures.
-1845 Test ar nalysis - Tracking of test plans and results to specific configurations and versions of the TOE.
-1846 Access s control to development systems Policies for access control and logging.
-Policies for project specific assignment and changing of access rights.
-1847 Cleara nce Policies for clearance of the TOE and user guidance to the customer.
-Policies for testing and approving of components and the TOE before deployment.
-A.4.3.2 Aspec A.4.3.2 1848 Aspec Infrast deployment. • deployment.
-Infrast deployment. ets of development security ructure Security measures for physical access control to the development site 1848 Infrast deployment. ets of development security ructure Security measures for physical access control to the development site and rationale for the effectiveness of these measures.
-1848 Infrast deployment.
-Ats of development security ructure Security measures for physical access control to the development site and rationale for the effectiveness of these measures. sational measures Organisational structure of the company in respect of the security of 1848 Infrast - Organi - deployment. tts of development security ructure Security measures for physical access control to the development site and rationale for the effectiveness of these measures. sational measures Organisational structure of the company in respect of the security of the development environment.
-Organisational separation between development, production, testing 1848 1849 Infrast - Organi - deployment. ets of development security ructure Security measures for physical access control to the development site and rationale for the effectiveness of these measures. sational measures Organisational structure of the company in respect of the security of the development environment.
-Organisational separation between development, production, testing and quality assurance.
-1848 1849 Infrast - Organi - deployment. deployment. dets of development security ructure Security measures for physical access control to the development site and rationale for the effectiveness of these measures. sational measures Organisational structure of the company in respect of the security of the development environment.
-Organisational separation between development, production, testing and quality assurance. al measures Measures for education of the personnel in respect of development
+A.4.3.1 Aspects of configuration management

+1851 Basic

+- Items of the configuration list, including TOE, source code, run time libraries, design documentation, development tools (ALC_CMC.3-8). - Tracking of design documentation, source code, user guidance to different versions of the TOE. - Integration of the configuration system in the design and development process, test planning, test analysis and quality management procedures.

+1852 Test analysis

+Tracking of test plans and results to specific configurations and versions of the TOE.

+1853 Access control to development systems

+- Policies for access control and logging. - Policies for project specific assignment and changing of access rights.

+1854 Clearance

+- Policies for clearance of the TOE and user guidance to the customer. - Policies for testing and approving of components and the TOE before deployment.

+A.4.3.2 Aspects of development security

+1855 Infrastructure

+Security measures for physical access control to the development site and rationale for the effectiveness of these measures.

+Organisational measures

+- Organisational structure of the company in respect of the security of the development environment. - Organisational separation between development, production, testing and quality assurance.

+1857 Personal measures

+- Measures for education of the personnel in respect of development security. - Measures and legal agreements of non disclosure of internal information.

+1858 Access control

-Assignment of secured objects (for instance TOE, source code, run time libraries, design documentation, development tools, user guidance) and security policies.
-Policies and responsibilities concerning the access control and the handling of authentication information.
-Policies for logging of any kind access to the development site and protection of the logging data.
-1852 Input, processing and output of data Security measures for protection of output and output devices (printer, plotter and displays).
-Securing of local networks and communication connections.
-1853 Storage, transfer and destruction of documents and data media.
-Policies for handling of documents and data media.
-Policies and responsibilities for destruction of sorted out documents and logging of these events.
-1854 Data protection Policies and responsibilities for data and information protection (e.g. for performing backups).
-1855 Contingency plan Practises in case of emergency and responsibilities.
-Documentation of the contingency measures concerning access control.
-Information of the personnel about applicable practises in extreme cases. protection (e.g. for performing backups).
-A.4.4 Example of a checklist 1856 The examples of checklists for site visits consist in tables for the preparation of an audit and for the presentation of the results of an audit.
-1857 The checklist structure given in the following is preliminary.
-Dependent on the concrete contents of the new guideline, changes might become necessary.
-1858 The checklist is divided into three sections according to the subjects indicated in the introduction (Section A.4.1). a) Configuration management system.
+- Assignment of secured objects (for instance TOE, source code, run time libraries, design documentation, development tools, user guidance) and security policies. - Policies and responsibilities concerning the access control and the handling of authentication information. - Policies for logging of any kind access to the development site and protection of the logging data.

+Input, processing and output of data

+- Security measures for protection of output and output devices (printer, plotter and displays). - Securing of local networks and communication connections.

+Storage, transfer and destruction of documents and data media.

+- Policies for handling of documents and data media. - Policies and responsibilities for destruction of sorted out documents and logging of these events.

+Data protection

+Policies and responsibilities for data and information protection (e.g. for performing backups).

+1862 Contingency plan

+- Practises in case of emergency and responsibilities. - Documentation of the contingency measures concerning access control. - Information of the personnel about applicable practises in extreme cases. protection (e.g. for performing backups).

+A.4.4 Example of a checklist